 I would recommend this particular trail for those who are looking at doing an extended hike in one go rather than multiple shorter section hikes or day trips.

-The Great Western Loop Trail which starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect spend 18 months 24 month time period completing all sections.
+The Great Western Loop Trail starts off by going through Arizona into New Mexico then up towards Colorado before moving into central so expect to spend 18 months 24 month time period completing all sections.